jf952/hugo-vitae/FEATURES.md

  - **.Params.imagetext** # Add alternate text for the image to the post
  - **.Params.hidemeta** # Hide the metadata (readingTime, wordCount and Author)

+## RTL and Jalali calendar support

+Hugo doesn't natively support Jalali date.
+However, a small Javascript has been added to convert Gregorian dates to Jalali ones in the user's browser.
+You can enable it by setting `jalali` website parameter to `true`.
+As for RTL support, you have to set `LanguageDir` site paramter to `rtl`.
+It's `ltr` by default.

+Also a Javascript has been added which changes text align and direction accordingly, when a Persian text is detected.

+For an example and live demo of a Persian website with Vitae, check Farooq's personal website.
+[Repo on Codeberg](https://codeberg.org/farooqkz/blogfa) and [the Website itself](https://blogfa.farooqkz.com).

 **Examples for site configuration and front matter can be found in `examples/`.**